+Personal records (incomplete) is a series held by the United Aborigines Mission.
 These are the only known surviving records of the Bomaderry Children's Home.
-They are very incomplete and the information contained in them is sparse.
+According to Connecting Kin (1998), the records are very incomplete and the information contained in them is sparse.
 Very basic information about the child includes: name; date of admission and discharge; and names of parents and siblings.
 In a few cases, some family background information may also be given.

 Quantity: 1 archives box

 Update on the records of the United Aborigines Mission, February 2020

 The Find & Connect web resource contains descriptions of records known to have been held by the United Aborigines Mission.
 These descriptions have been compiled from publicly available sources, such as the publications Finding your own way (2005) and Connecting Kin (1998).
 The UAM provided access to the records to researchers during the Mullighan Inquiry in South Australia (2004-2008), who recorded details about the contents of UAM's collection.

 Former residents of institutions run by UAM have advised the Find & Connect web resource that since the end of 2018, it has not been possible to get access to UAM records, or to get in contact with representatives of UAM.

 In October 2019, Sharrock Pitman Legal Pty Ltd, a legal firm based in Melbourne, advised the Find & Connect web resource that the United Aborigines Mission and UAM Ministries were in the process of being wound up.

 As of February 2020, UAM Ministries remained a registered charity, last reporting to the Australian Charities and Not for Profit Commission in September 2019.